im-ant/ProductivityLog/README.md

 #### S2: Activity labelling

 **S2.1**
-After the **log file** has been generated, we organize it by categorizing its activity to generate the **labelled files** directory.
+After the **log file** has been written, generate the **labelled files** in a different directory (which contains each activity but with the label added).
 The below script just uses the manually specified labels (see table above):

 ```sh
 python src/hardcoded_classifier.py